Bynder/bynder-java-sdk/README.md

 ```
 <b>Note:</b> Before the integration tests are executed, an instance of the <b>BynderService</b> class will be created with the login credentials and oauth header parameters defined in the "secret.properties" file.

-After running this command, if everything is working fine, you should get the output shown below, telling you all the tests run successfuly:
+After running this command, if everything is working fine, you should get the output shown below, telling you all the tests ran successfully:
 ```bash
 -------------------------------------------------------
  T E S T S